 Apple Pie Filling

-- 4 pounds apples - (about 8-9 large apples, see note below about recommended types of apples)
+- 4 pounds large apples - about 9 large apples, I use honeycrisp and granny smith, see notes below

 - 2 tablespoons cold unsalted butter, divided